 Teens and college students are lounging at their local hookah spot, which is a prime place for them to socialize and engage in a smoking session.
 And, in some cases, younger kids are paying visits, too.

-Troy did revise its code on smoking lounges in May.
+Troy did revise its code on smoking lounges in May of that same year.
 It now requires a midnight closing time and an age minimum of 18.

 “It’s just like any other vice.
 It’s a highly profitable market,” Fawaz says.
 And while it may be profitable to local lounge owners, it’s detrimental to your teen’s health.

-Because hookah smoking has been flying under the radar for a while, many parents are not aware of its consequences.
+Because hookah smoking flew under the radar for a while, many parents were not aware of its consequences.